Mediation Program

 Goals of Mediation

 "I got a better understanding as to intent over impact.
 Mediation actually works.
-I felt it would not at first, but it does!" -participant
+I felt it would not at first, but it does!" - Participant

 Mediation Process

-A typical OPA mediation session will include:
+A typical mediation session includes: